msh100/Xiaomi-Yi-Temp-InfluxDB/README.md

 `Devices`     | An array of device IDs with human readable names.
 `PostUnknown` | (bool) Should metrics be posted if they're not defined in `Devices`?

+It is recommended that you set `PostUnknown` to false.
+If you have new devices to add, simply attach the batteries and watch the log to determine the hardware ID of the new device to put into your configuration.